dart-lang/site-www/src/content/interop/js-interop/usage.md

 ```

 The semantics of calling `push` are identical to what it would have been if it
 was in the definition of `Array` instead.
-The only `external` members you can
-write in such an extension are instance members and the allowed operators.
-Like
+Extensions can have `external`
+instance members and operators, but cannot have `external` `static` members or
-with interop types, you can write any non-`external` members in the extension.
+constructors.
+Like with interop types, you can write any non-`external` members
-These extensions are useful for when an interop type doesn't expose the
+in the extension.
+These extensions are useful for when an interop type doesn't
-`external` member you need and you don't want to create a new interop type.
+expose the `external` member you need and you don't want to create a new interop
+type.

 ### Parameters